 2. side panel of the chassis is opened

-Both test uses the maximum heat stress test on Prime95 to test the efficiency of the Black Edition.
+Both tests use the maximum heat stress test on Prime95 to test the efficiency of the Black Edition.
 The duration of the test is 30 minutes for each and the result is shown in the graph below.

-The fans however, is rather noisy compared to some of the competitors especially Noctua.
-We believe that the Black Edition can did a whole lot better in both acoustic and thermal performance if you’re willing to invest more in some seriously good fans but as far as it goes, it is still a pretty good performance you’ll get out of the box.
+The fans, however, is rather noisy compared to some of the competitors especially Noctua.
+We believe that the Black Edition can do a whole lot better in both acoustic and thermal performance if you’re willing to invest more in some seriously good fans but as far as it goes, it is still a pretty good performance you’ll get out of the box.

-– Solid fins which is less prone to accidental bending
+– Solid fins which are less prone to accidental bending

 – Large heat pipes for best heat transfer

-– Fans is rather noisy at full load
+– Fans are rather noisy at full load

-– RAM clearance issue, bad news for performance RAM with monstrous heatsink
+– RAM clearance issue, bad news for performance RAM with a monstrous heatsink

-The drawbacks won’t be much of a concern if you fits the criteria of not having picky ears, uses low profile RAM or install dual channel RAM on the B channel.
+The drawbacks won’t be much of a concern if you fit the criteria of not having picky ears, uses low profile RAM or install dual-channel RAM on the B channel.

-Making decision isn’t a tough job for us as we do have picky ears, basically the cons is our concern is building a system.
+Making a decision isn’t a tough job for us as we do have picky ears, basically, the cons are our concern is building a system.
 Without any hesitation, the Black Edition deserves a Silver Award and Recommended Award for the great features and great value.